clockspot/arduino-clock/README.md

 Various options, such as enabled functionality, RTC, display, I/O pins, timeouts, and control behaviors, are specified in a config file.
 This allows you to maintain configs for multiple clock hardware profiles, and simply include the relevant config at the top of the `.ino` before compiling.
 Several [example configs](https://github.com/clockspot/arduino-clock/tree/master/arduino-clock/configs) are provided, and [`~sample.h`](https://github.com/clockspot/arduino-clock/blob/master/arduino-clock/configs/%7Esample.h) includes all possible options with detailed comments.

-You may also wish to adjust the defaults for the clock’s user-configurable values, to best suit its intended use; these defaults are currently specified in the main code (`optsDef[]` for [settings](https://github.com/clockspot/arduino-clock/blob/master/INSTRUCTIONS.md#settings-menu) and `initEEPROM()` for other values).
+You may also wish to adjust the defaults for the clock’s user-configurable values to best suit its intended use.
+Some of these are specified in the config; others are in the main code (`optsDef[]` for [settings](https://github.com/clockspot/arduino-clock/blob/master/INSTRUCTIONS.md#settings-menu) and `initEEPROM()` for other values).

 I use the Arduino IDE to compile and upload, due to the use of various Arduino and Arduino-oriented libraries.
 Make sure the relevant libraries are installed in the Library Manager, per the config in use.